github/developer.github.com/content/v3/enterprise/ldap.md

 * TOC
 {:toc}

+You can use the LDAP API to update account relationships between a GitHub Enterprise user and its linked LDAP entry or queue a new synchronization.

-You can use the LDAP API to force synchronization or update account relationships.
-Note that this API is only effective if your GitHub Enterprise appliance has [LDAP Sync enabled](https://help.github.com/enterprise/admin/guides/user-management/using-ldap).
+With the LDAP mapping endpoints, you're able to update the Distinguished Name (DN) that a user maps to.
+Note that the LDAP sync endpoints are only effective if your GitHub Enterprise appliance has [LDAP Sync enabled](https://help.github.com/enterprise/admin/guides/user-management/using-ldap).

 ## Update LDAP mapping for a user